-A majority of the blog posts thus far have been more geared toward authors publishing work for the general fiction reader.
+A majority of our blog posts have been more geared toward authors publishing work for the general fiction reader.
 But what if you’ve written an academic, professional, or technical book that doesn’t have the far-reaching market of a novel?
-Should you follow the marketing guidelines put forth thus far?
+Should you follow the same marketing guidelines?

 Building a community through social media is important no matter who you’re writing for.
 However, there are certain aspects niche marketers need to pay more attention to, such as:

-This should be a goal for all writers, but it’s especially important for those who write about more obscure or challenging concepts.
+This should be a goal for all writers, but it’s especially important for those who write academic books.
 The good news is that, given the narrow breadth of your topic, you have a smaller community to break into — and thus more of a chance of being noticed.
-So even before you finish your book, start visiting different chat/community boards, join appropriate associations and groups (try meetup.com for in-person groups and Linkedin.com for online groups), and begin making a list of influential media (including bloggers) and “big mouths” — a.k.a. the people who other members of the community listen to.
+So even before you finish your book, start visiting different chat/community boards, join associations and groups (try Meetup.com for in-person groups and LinkedIn for online groups), and begin making a list of influential media (including bloggers) and “big mouths” — a.k.a. the people who other members of the community listen to.

-Building your community: Don’t spam; build relationships with others in the community.
+Don’t spam; build relationships with others in the community.
 Keep it casual at first.
 No one likes to be asked for favors from the get-go, but you’ll be surprised at how much more likely someone will do something for you down the road if you have a rapport.
-A good way to build rapport is to read the other person’s content and comment on a regular basis.
+A good way to build rapport is to read the other person’s content and comment regularly.

-Attending an industry conference: While making electronic contact with someone is helpful, nothing can substitute face-to-face time.
+While contacting someone is helpful, nothing can substitute face-to-face time.
 Look up conferences in your field and consider the expense as an investment.
 Here’s a money-saving tip: keep your receipts.
-If you are going to claim yourself as a “writer” on your tax return you can write off your trip.
+If you will claim yourself as a “writer” on your tax return you can write off your trip.
 Alternatively, if you just cannot front the expense or time, reach out to the conference organizers about adding promotional materials (postcard, bookmark, etc.) for your book in the welcome bag attendees receive.

 In the professional market a good, early review goes far.
 So once you’ve established a good relationship with new (or old) contacts, “pitch” them with a synopsis of your book and ask if they’ll write a review.
-Make sure to add your quotes to the detail page for your book at the various online retailers ASAP, where pre-ordering is especially popular.
-You can even add a particularly great quote to the front or back cover of your book depending on how influential the source.
+Add your quotes to the detail page for your book at the various online retailers ASAP, where pre-ordering is especially popular.
+You can even add a great quote to the front or back cover of your book depending on how influential the source.
 You might also consider paying to have a professional review of your book.

-Last, but certainly not least, you should research which awards in your field allow independent authors to submit their books for consideration.
+Last, but not least, research which awards in your field allow independent authors to submit their books for consideration.
 Awards give credibility to a book and that can go along way.

-Now you tell us, Lulu authors, what have you done that has or has not worked?
+Now you tell us, Lulu authors, what have you done that has worked?

 Jessica Schein writes for the Lulu Blog – Archived